kasparslie/kasparslie/README.md

 - 🌱 I’m currently learning Python, php and react

-- 💞️ I’m looking for JUNIOR DEVELOPER POSITION!
+- 💞️ I’m looking for JUNIOR DEVELOPER POSITION or IT TECHNICIAN position!

 - 📫 How to reach me via email: kasparslie@gmail.com or my LinkedIn profile: https://www.linkedin.com/in/kasparslie/